reminia/notion2ghost/README.md

 # notion2ghost

-notion2ghost is a simple cli tool that publishes notion page as ghost cms post.
+notion2ghost is a simple cli tool that publishes notion page as Ghost CMS post.

-This tool will auto upload all post images to cloudinary and add cloudinary links to markdown.
-Images in notion page are stored in aws, but I don't want to expose aws links.
-I'm more willing to serve resources through a CDN which is more quick.
+During the process, all the images will be uploaded to cloudinary and the new links will be inserted into the parsed markdown.
+So we don't need to store images locally in Ghost CMS.

 ## Setup